 How a creative team works is really important.
 Pick a team that works with you, not just for you.
-Here are two problems to avoid.
+Here are two creative process problems to avoid.

 Problem #1: Too Passive